BrandonWherry/CounterfactualSearch/scripts/README.md

 All driver code should go here.
-Create a new folder to logically separate the purpose of your code with the other categories, if needed.
+Create a new folder to logically separate the purpose of your code with the other categories (if needed).